cakephp/docs/en/orm/table-objects.rst

 .. php:class:: Table

-Table objects provide a access to the collection of entities stored in a specific table.
+Table objects provide access to the collection of entities stored in a specific table.
 Each table in your application should have an associated Table class which is used to interact with a given table.
 If you do not need to customize the behavior of a given table CakePHP will generate a Table instance for you to use.